 Use 50% water / 50% ethylene glycol antifreeze mix.
-Antifreeze mixture is recommended as a good yearround coolant, but not methyl alcohol based antifreeze because of its effect on non-metallic components and its low boiling point.
-Also, antifreeze with high silicate should not be used
+Antifreeze mixture is recommended as a good yearround coolant, but not methyl alcohol based antifreeze because of its low boiling point.
+Also, antifreeze with high silicate should not be used.

 3. Check hoses and connections and repair any leakage.